Lavender Tang - Acanthurus nigrofuscus

 Disease : Saltwater Fish Disease generally hardy but drip acclimate slowly over an hour or so.

-Diet / Fish Food : The Lavender Tang is an herbivore, you need live rock and be ready to give them dried seaweed or dried algae using a lettuce clip.
+Food : The Lavender Tang is an herbivore, you need live rock and be ready to give them dried seaweed or dried algae using a lettuce clip.
 The brown, red, green and purple (brown algae being really good) algae will be devoured by these tangs.
 They will also accept flake, pellet foods and of course live foods but give them lots of greens for optimal results.
+In the ocean during the summer they primarily eat brown and red algae and during the winter they eat lush green algae.

 Tank Region : All over the aquarium